qsniyg/ksp_stuff/README.md

      but it never hurts to double-check with a process monitor.
  * Winevfs is still in development.
 Most applications are tested to work (Skyrim, Fallout 4/NV, FNIS, BodySlide), but there are still a few that don't (notably Nemesis Unlimited Behavior Engine, due to thread races I have not yet fixed).
-   If you run across any problems using it, please leave an issue [in the issue tracker](https://github.com/qsniyg/winevfs/issues).
+   If you run across any problems using it, please leave an issue [in the issue tracker for winevfs](https://github.com/qsniyg/winevfs/issues).
  * Never run Mod Organizer with winevfs.
 Mod Organizer should always be run completely separate from movfs4l.py.

 ## Why ...?